 This course will examine a wide range of different cultures and societies with a special emphasis placed upon political violence.
 Regions explored are: Basque country, Chechnya, Colombia, Northern Ireland, Palestine, Sri Lanka, and Zimbabwe.
 Of particular importance are the dimensions of terrorism, trauma, and violence through an understanding of colonialism, discourse, history, material culture, media, rebellion, revolution, and separatism.
 Additionally, the course will focus upon the causes of 9/11 and the recent fomentation of international terrorism.
-By exploring the subject of terrorism form an anthropological perspective will demonstrate the complexities and various interpretations concerning the political uses through the appreciation of interdisciplinary analysis.
+By exploring the subject of terrorism form an anthropological perspective will demonstrate the appreciation of interdisciplinary analysis.